marcdotson/asc-training/README.md

 > [!CAUTION]
 >
-> The Project Organization section is being worked on to also include
+> The Reproducible Environment section is being worked on to also
-> Python-only virtual environments.
+> include Python-only virtual environments.

 Every package you install lives in your system library, accessible to all projects.
 However, packages change.
 Add a reproducible environment